John Barbagelata

 John Barbagelata (March 29, 1919 – March 19, 1994) was a San Francisco City Supervisor and 1975 mayoral candidate, when he narrowly lost to George Moscone.
 He was also the owner of a local real estate firm.
 As of 2020, he was the last Republican to be elected to the San Francisco Board of Supervisors, in 1973.

 Personal life

-Barbagelata was a realtor and the founder of Barbagelata Realty Company, still operating in San Francisco's West Portal neighborhood.
+John Barbagelata was born in San Francisco in 1919.
+At the age of 13 his family home in the Marina district was relocated to make way for the highway to the Golden Gate Bridge.
+He was employed by Pan Am Airlines and was responsible for their expansion into Japan and China after WWII.
+He was a realtor and the founder of the Barbagelata Realty Company, which is still operating in San Francisco's West Portal neighborhood.
 He had eight children and was a devout Catholic.

 Political career

-A conservative Catholic businessman, Barbagelata was strongly opposed to the leftist counterculture that had begun to take hold of San Francisco in the late 1960s.
-Barbagelata advocated for pro-business policies such as lower taxes and minimal government regulation of business, and opposed labor unions, hippies, and leftist radicals, which made him a target for various leftist militants.
-He received numerous death threats, a bomb was exploded outside his house, a gun was fired through the windows of his West Portal real estate office, and two mail bombs were sent to his house, eventually requiring 24-hour police and FBI protection for his family.
+A Catholic businessman, Barbagelata advocated for pro-business policies such as lower taxes and minimal government regulation of business.
+He fought corruption of labor unions, was targeted by leftist groups such as the SLA (Symbionese Liberation Army) and the lesser know NWLF (New World Liberation Front).
+These terrorist organizations were responsible for assassination attempts against Barbagelata and his family, one such attempt was a bomb concealed in a See's candy box.
+Some of his political achievements include the de-escalation of the Native Americans occupation of Alcatraz Island, the support of the "Street Artist Movement" and working with the board of supervisors to balance the budget.
+During his time in office Barbagelata voted in favor of: